9.1 Overall Score

 - Must Have 12+ Months in Business

 Do you dream of becoming your own boss?
 Or perhaps you’re already your own boss and want to expand your company.
 Those daring enough to take the plunge and apply for a business loan will find it can sometimes be a complicated process.
 To find a loan that fits your company, consider all the factors you’ll encounter when applying.
-Here are a few helpful things for you to know when looking for a business loan company:
+Here are a few helpful things for you to know when looking into business loan providers:

 Lenders will want to know everything about your business.
 Take the time to tell them about your business, clients, and industry.
 You can also share how you plan to spend the loan money and where you want to be in the next 5-10 years.
 Additionally, be sure to bring any documents that can speak to the credibility of your business, including business and personal credit histories, business plans, proof of collateral, bank statements, tax returns, and any other legal paperwork.

 Traditional bank loans are probably the most common when starting to apply for loans.
-However, just because they are the most common doesn’t mean that it is the best fit for you and your company.
+However, just because they are one of the most common financing options doesn’t mean that it is the best fit for you and your company.
 Finding the right business loan company takes time and patience, so be prepared to shop around.
-Focus on companies that are best suited to your current needs.
+Focus on lending options and companies that are best suited to your current needs.

 Be aware of the following items that a lender will look for in your business loan application: